Christmasberry’s lavender flowers. Photo by Mary Keim

 Growth habit: 3–6’ tall with 3–5’ spread

 Garden tips: Christmasberry is a wetland species that is highly salt tolerant.
-It is best suited for coastal landscapes, but is very adaptable and can be acclimated to a variety of sites.
+It is best suited for coastal landscapes, but is very adaptable and will acclimate to a variety of conditions.
+Its attractive evergreen foliage, charming flowers and showy fruits add year-round interest to a landscape while providing vital food and cover for wildlife.
+The plant works well as a specimen or en masse to form a hedge or buffer.

 Christmasberry is often available at nurseries that specialize in native plants.
 Visit PlantRealFlorida.org to find a native nursery on your area.